theinformationretrievers/cosc345/report.md

-# Intro/What is it?
+# Intro matt

-# What datasets are we using?
+# What datasets are we using/What is it? jake/cody

-# How will we build it?
+# How will we build it? matt
+- figma
+- front/backend idea with ultralight

-# What is our schedule?
+# What is our schedule? cody
+- gantt

-# What apps already exist?
+# What apps already exist? jet

-# Is there interest in our app
+# Is there interest in our app jet

 # Summary